 People are sometimes aware of my presence.
 Occasionally, I will engage the person and then ask if I can “take their picture”.
 Often the images are totally candid.
 Regardless, the resulting photos reflect a mirror image of society.

-All photos are available for purchase and are personally printed to order.
-Please contact me for current sizing and price information.
+All featured photos are available for purchase and are personally printed to order.
+Please allow two weeks for delivery.